kronostechnologies/docker-init-entrypoint/README.md

 ## Environment variable
 ### ENTRYPOINT_ROOT
-If this variable is set, it will change the root directory of the start/stop scripts i.e.:
+If this variable is set, it will change the root directory of the start/stop scripts e.g.:
   - `ENTRYPOINT_ROOT=""` scripts will be sourced from `/start.d` and `/stop.d`
   - `ENTRYPOINT_ROOT="/root"` scripts will be sourced from `/root/start.d` and `/root/stop.d`.